axanthos/orange3-textable-prototypes/doc/widgets/redditor.rst

     emission to proceed.

 *The post found only contains images.
 Try to include images or comments.*
-   The widget instance is unable to emit image to output because the user hasn’t checked the box for images
+   The widget instance is unable to emit image to output because the user hasn't checked the box for images

 *Please fill in the input box.*
-   The widget instance is unable to emit data to output because the user hasn’t filled in the input box.
+   The widget instance is unable to emit data to output because the user hasn't filled in the input box.

 Errors